 These programs are often only half-day, and (in some areas) are evening-only, so shop for those options that will work best for your family’s schedule.
 And enrollment restrictions will vary from one religious community to the next.
 Most of our area’s churches open up their Vacation Bible Schools to any child, but our local synagogues and mosques restrict their summer camps to Jewish and Muslim kids, respectively.

 If your kids are a little older and your family belongs to a local religious congregation, it’s worth looking into the nearest religious camp for your denomination.

 Many churches, synagogues, and mosques have affiliations with one or more regional camps for their religious group.
 Options at our local church camp range from weekend family programs to two-week sleep-away camps for kids.

 The camp fees may be slightly less than other camp options in your area, or they might be comparable.
-But many congregations have opportunities for prospective campers to raise funds within the congregation, or scholarship funds set aside to help send members’ kids to these programs.
+But many congregations have camp scholarship opportunities for prospective campers to raise funds within the congregation, or summer camp scholarship funds set aside to help send members’ kids to these programs.
 These offsets can really slash the cost of sending your child to a week or more of sleep-away camp.

 7. Check out local nonprofit camp options